Brondo765/New-Member-Bot/README.md

 # New-member-bot:
-Discord bot which adds a new member to a specified role within the server.
+Discord bot template which adds a new member to a specified role within the server.
+And sends a message to the user who joins with rules the creator of the bot dictates.

 ## Requirements:
 - Discord server and Admin permissions
 - `Node.js` and `git` on valid machine with (Windows/Linux/MacOS) installed
+- Notepad or something similar to write in file contents

 ## NOTICE:
 This is a guide on how to make a New-member-bot and will require a machine connected to the internet in order to fulfill its duties 24/7.

 It will NOT appear online immeditately when you add your bot to the server!
 Please follow the steps below exactly as I have laid out.